minerva-ml/steppy-examples/CONTRIBUTING.md

 Here, at [minerva.ml](https://minerva.ml) we are creating Steppy - lightweight, open-source, Python library for fast and reproducible experimentation.

 ### Get involved
-You are welcome to contribute to the Steppy-examples library.
+You are welcome to contribute to the Steppy-examples.
 To get started:
 1. Check [steppy core library kanban board](https://github.com/minerva-ml/steppy/projects/1) to see what we are working on right now.
 1. Express your interest in a paticular [issue](https://github.com/minerva-ml/steppy/issues) by submitting a comment or,
     * submit your own [issue](https://github.com/minerva-ml/steppy/issues).